 Tools for Healthy Tribes

 To accelerate solution-oriented strategies for tribal-level action, the American Indian Healthy Eating Project worked with seven tribes in North Carolina to create Tools for Healthy Tribes.
 This policy toolkit provides technical assistance and tools on areas identified with the most potential to facilitate tribally-led ways within the participating tribes to improve access to healthy, affordable foods.
-Lessons learned from tribal leaders and key informants built the partnerships and evidence base necessary to focus on and move forward the following approaches:
+As explained in our American Journal of Preventive Medicine paper, lessons learned from tribal leaders and key informants built the partnerships and evidence base necessary to focus on and move forward the following approaches:

 - Tribally owned and operated community gardens,